 Add different seasonings - The great thing about cooking deer meat is that you can change the way that you flavor it.
 Some optional seasonings that you could try could be fennel seeds, cayenne pepper, red pepper flakes, fresh sage, fresh thyme, garlic powder, onion powder, paprika, or any other fresh herbs or spice blend that you want.

 Change the meat - While this recipe is simple to make with deer meat, you can also follow the same instructions to make ground pork sausage or even turkey sausage, too.
 The cook times will be different, so always be sure to check the internal temperatures of any meat that you are cooking to make sure that you are following the recommended guidelines.
+Check out our recipe for Wild Boar Sausage.

 How do I store leftover venison sausages?